OmaLikesCoding/I-m-Cheezey/README.md

 ## <a name="nextsteps"></a>Project Next Steps
+- A model for cheese stores will be added.
-- App will be mobile responsive
+- A resutaunt model directory will be added.

 ## <a name="deployment"></a>Deployed Links
 - [Full Site(hosted on Heroku)]([https://im-cheezey.herokuapp.com/](https://im-cheezey.herokuapp.com/))  https://im-cheezey.herokuapp.com/